lexust1/fia/README.md

   - Low: the lowest price of the chosen timeframe.
   - Close: the closing price of the chosen timeframe.
   - Volume: the market volume.
-  The values usually are in USD but check the currency and the unit of measure on the exchange.
+  The price values usually are in USD but check the currency and the unit of measure on the exchange.
   If you would like to change the timezone see the following example:
     ```python
     # tvdc is an instance of the TvDataCollector class.